Bamboothesecond/Matching-Pairs-Card-Game/README.md

 * Matching-Pairs-Card-Game
 * By Bamboothesecond
 * I created this fully functional game last 2020 in Java programming, but I may have forgotten the installation steps.
-Please feel free to test it out.
+Feel free to test it out.

 *This is a matching pairs card game, it contains different difficulties and the goal is to find the pair of card to finish the game.
 *A matching pairs card game is a classic game where the player tries to match pairs of cards with the same picture or symbol.
 The user interface (UI) for a matching pairs *card game in Java would typically include the following components: